tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lab/Lab 2.md

   }
   ```

-Sorting the rating in descending order, define below stage
+2. Sort the rating in descending order:

+  Define below stage:
 ```
 {
   rating_avg: -1
 }
 ```

-Filter only movies with average rating greater than equal to 4
+3. Filter only movies with average rating greater than equal to 4:

 ```
 {
   rating_avg: {$gte: 4}